open-telemetry/semantic-conventions/docs/resource/process.md

   for .NET Framework
 - `process.runtime.description` - Fill in the values of `System.Runtime.InteropServices.RuntimeInformation.FrameworkDescription`.

+`process.runtime.name` has the following list of well-known values.
+If one of them applies, then the respective value SHOULD be used, otherwise a custom value SHOULD be used.

+- .NET Framework
+- .NET
+- .NET Core
+- .NET Native

 Examples for some .NET runtimes

 | Name | `process.runtime.name` | `process.runtime.version` | `process.runtime.description` |